1980s in music: Pop

 Paula Abdul hit it big in 1988.
 With her debut album Forever Your Girl, she was the first female to have four number-one singles from a debut album (only The Jackson 5 had done the same with their debut).
 She had five top ten hits from the album.

 By 1980, the disco genre, largely dependent on orchestras, was replaced by a lighter synthpop production, which subsequently fuelled dance music.

-In the latter half of the 1980s, teen pop experienced its first wave, with bands and artists including Exposé, Debbie Gibson, Tiffany, New Edition, Stacey Q, The Bangles, New Kids on the Block, Laura Branigan, Boy George and others becoming teen idols.
+In the latter half of the 1980s, teen pop experienced its first wave, with bands and artists including Exposé, Debbie Gibson, Tiffany, Belinda Carlisle, New Edition, Taylor Dayne, Stacey Q, The Bangles, New Kids on the Block, Laura Branigan, Michael Bolton, Brenda K. Starr, Boy George, Glenn Medeiros and others becoming teen idols.

-Prominent American urban pop acts of the 1980s include Tina Turner, Lionel Richie, Michael Jackson, Donna Summer, Whitney Houston and Diana Ross.
-African American artists like Lionel Richie and Prince became some of the decade's biggest stars.
+Prominent American urban pop acts of the 1980s include Tina Turner, Lionel Richie, Michael Jackson, Donna Summer, Whitney Houston, Chaka Khan, and Diana Ross.
+African-American artists like Lionel Richie and Prince became some of the decade's biggest stars.
 Their hit albums included 1999, Purple Rain, and Sign o' the Times by Prince and Lionel Richie, Can't Slow Down, and Dancing on the Ceiling by Richie.

-Prince was one of the decade's most prolific artists, not just by being the top-charting artist in the US and worldwide.
+Prince was one of the decade's most prolific artists.
 He was responsible for artists such as Vanity 6, for whom he wrote the dance chart-topping "Nasty Girl"; Morris Day and The Time, for whom he wrote the top 20 "Jungle Love"; Sheila E., for whom he wrote the top ten songs "The Glamorous Life" and number 11 "A Love Bizarre"; and Wendy & Lisa and Apollonia 6.
 He wrote "I Feel for You" for Chaka Khan, which won him a Grammy for best R&B song; "Sugar Walls" for Sheena Easton; and as well as doing a duet with "U Got the Look", he wrote "Manic Monday", a number two pop hit for The Bangles.
 Artists that covered his music included Tom Jones, who brought his version of the song "Kiss" into the top 40 for the second time in the decade.
 Melissa Morgan brought her cover of "Do Me, Baby" to the top of the R&B charts in 1986.
 Other notable artists that covered Prince during the 1980s were The Pointer Sisters and Cyndi Lauper.
 He also won an Academy Award for the song "Purple Rain".
-In 1989, Irish singer Sinead O'Connor would record a cover of his song "Nothing Compares 2 U", which would become the biggest song of the year worldwide in the new decade to follow.
-Prince had four number-one singles and 14 top ten hits on the Hot 100 Chart.
+In 1989, Irish singer Sinéad O'Connor recorded a cover of his song "Nothing Compares 2 U", which would become the biggest song of the year worldwide in the new decade to follow.
+Prince had four number-one singles and 14 top-ten hits on the Hot 100 Chart.